inabikarilibrary/inalib/inapedia/players/japanese/paraly.md

 # Paraly

-Paraly is a Japanese :jp: player.
+Paraly is a Japanese :jp: player, maining all 3 playstyles.
-He is widely considered to be one of, if not the best player of all time.
+As the most decorated player in the scene's history, he is widely considered to be the best player of all time.
-He plays all 3 playstyles at the highest level.
+His rivalry with [Miya](miya.md) characterized an era of dominance between the two.

 ## Achievements